Indicator 4.1.1

 The Procedural Alignment Tool is a questionnaire designed to help countries self-assess their learning assessment data collection and learning assessment implementation practices to good practices to ensure reported data for indicator 4.1.1 have an acceptable level of quality.

-The Global Proficiency Framework for (also referred to as the GPF or the framework) defines the global minimum proficiency levels that learners are expected to demonstrate at the end of each grade level, from grades 1 to 9.
-The GPF was developed by educators, curriculum experts, and psychometricians with extensive experience developing and implementing programs in a wide range of countries and contexts.
+The Global Proficiency Framework (GPF) defines the global minimum proficiency levels that learners are expected to demonstrate at the end of each grade level, from grades 1 to 9.
+The GPF was developed by educators, curriculum experts, and psychometricians with extensive experience on developing and implementing programs in a wide range of countries and contexts.
 GPF were developed for both reading and mathematics.

 The Protocol for Reporting explains the flow of work, the activities and phases involved in the reporting of Indicator 4.1.1 and the tools and reference documents publicly offered to generate a minimum level of consistency of education systems, while retaining sufficient flexibility for education systems to pursue assessment programs appropriate to their context and needs.